-Sprint says that its upcoming Windows Phone 8 devices will be 'current' modelsAlex Wagner - Deputy Managing Editor, News Desk
+Sprint says that its upcoming Windows Phone 8 devices will be 'current' modelsAlex Wagner - Editorial Director of News and Content

 Sprint revealed earlier this week that it'll finally launch its first Windows Phone 8 smartphones by this summer, with models coming from both HTC and Samsung.
 The carrier didn't spill many other details save for the fact that the devices will feature dual-core processors and 4G LTE support, but a company executive has told PCMag that we shouldn't expect re-releases.
 Ryan Sullivan, Sprint's director of product development, has said that his operator is "working for current product launches, and not necessarily to launch on six-month-old hardware."